digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/encrypted_private_key_storage_gcp.rst

    :language: none
    :start-after: user-manual-entry-begin: EncryptedStoreConfigDistributedDomainGcpKms
    :end-before: user-manual-entry-end: EncryptedStoreConfigDistributedDomainGcpKms

+As seen before, ``crypto.kms`` :ref:`configures GCP KMS <kms_gcp_setup>`.
+Subsequently,
+``crypto.private-key-store.encryption.type = kms`` enables encrypted private key storage using a KMS.

+Finally ``crypto.private-key-store.encryption.wrapper-key-id`` is an **optional field** to specify an existing (default) KMS key to use as the encryption key.
+If left empty, Canton will create a new one.

+Supported values are:

+- Key name: `test-key`
+- Key RN (Resource Name): `projects/gcp-kms-testing/locations/us-east1/keyRings/canton-test-keys/cryptoKeys/test-key/cryptoKeyVersions/1`

+Note that if using an existing GCP key, it should be created in the following way:

+- Key algorithm: `GOOGLE_SYMMETRIC_ENCRYPTION <https://cloud.google.com/kms/docs/algorithms>`_
+- Key purpose: `ENCRYPT_DECRYPT`

+After subsequent restarts the operator does not need to specify the identifier for the wrapper key;
+Canton stores the generated wrapper key id in the database.

 .. important::
     Restoring from a database backup will require access to the wrapper keys used during the encryption of the data in the backup.